hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + using linear algebra to transform a dataset into a compressed form
   + starting by calculating the Eigen decomposition (or singular value decomposition, SVD) of the covariance matrix of the features
   + procedure
-    + searching the correlation btw featrues
+    + searching the correlation btw features
     + building new features that preserve the same explained variance of the original ones
   + resulting in a lower-dimensional projection of the data, the __maximal data variance__
   + measuring the importance of a given variable
   + observing how much its contributing to the reduced feature space that PCA obtains
   + feature selection w/ PCA
     + calculating the explained variance of each feature
-    + using it as featue importance to rank variable accordingly
+    + using it as feature importance to rank variable accordingly
   + Python snippet

     ```python